readthedocs/readthedocs.org/docs/user/build-customization.rst

        python: "3.11"
      jobs:
        post_checkout:
-         # Skip building pull requests when there aren't changed in the docs directory.
+         # Cancel building pull requests when there aren't changed in the docs directory.
          # `--quiet` exits with a 1 when there **are** changes,
          # so we invert the logic with a !
          #
-         # If there are no changes (exit 0) we force the command to return with 439.
+         # If there are no changes (exit 0) we force the command to return with 183.
          # This is a special exit code on Read the Docs that will cancel the build immediately.
+         - |
+           if [ $READTHEDOCS_VERSION_TYPE = "external" ];
+           then
-         - if [ $READTHEDOCS_VERSION_TYPE = "external" ]; then ! git diff --quiet origin/main -- docs/ && exit 439; fi
+             ! git diff --quiet origin/main -- docs/ && exit 183;
+           fi

-This other example shows how to skip a build if the commit message contains ``skip ci`` on it:
+This other example shows how to cancel a build if the commit message contains ``skip ci`` on it:

 .. code-block:: yaml
    :caption: .readthedocs.yaml